 For some, the thought of a bomber jacket with anything other than a crew neck tee shirt is near impossible.
 And granted, the proliferation of styles with an elasticised, scooped collar lend themselves to being worn this way.
 But why do what everyone else is doing when you could do something better?

 If anything, there’s a certain unexpectedness that comes with seeing such a casual jacket with a collared shirt.
-Take this gent below as an example.
-The addition of a khaki bomber can lend a relaxed cool to an otherwise staid shirt and tie combo.
+Take these gents above as examples.
+The addition of a coloured bomber can lend a relaxed cool to an otherwise staid shirt and tie combo.